sfraser-dev/python-hello/README.md

 # Fast API

+The "Brief overview of Python" section from
-My brief overview of Python.
-Then, code along with Roby & Darby's "Fast API - The Complete Course" on Udemy.
+Roby & Darby's "Fast API - The Complete Course" on Udemy.